jadecobra/python_tdd_exercises/source/data_structures/none.rst

         self.assertIsInstance(0.0, float)
         self.assertIsInstance(0.1, float)

-* then I add one more failing line
+* then I add one more line

   .. code-block:: python